 - Resilience: Shift to previous condition if a change occurs up to the threshold level.

 We know that the net transfer of energy in a chain always proceeds in one direction- from the sun, through the primary producer to the decomposers.
 Unlike the unidirectional flow of energy, matter is cycled.
 Each cycle of elements takes place at three distinct levels.

 - In the biosphere

-Ecosystem possesses intrinsic (internal) mechanism for self regulation.
-It is based on the ability of individual organism, population and communities to adopt and on the properties of the producers.
+Ecosystem possesses an intrinsic (internal) mechanism for self-regulation.
+It is based on the ability of an individual organisms, populations and communities to adopt and on the properties of the producers.
 If the supply of energy is sufficient and recycling of the matter undisturbed a state of equilibrium is obtained and the state is maintained without notable changes.

 In addition to the food chain, there are other kinds of interdependence and interaction relationships among the organisms and in an ecosystem.
-It may either benefit and hamper the individuals like any other organisms.
+It may either benefit and hamper individuals like any other organism.

 Vertical Structure of the World

-Biosphere is that part of the earth surface where life exists.
-In vertical section it extends from the deepest part of the ocean floor (Mariana Trench: 11,000 m below the sea level to at least 10,000 m above the sea level).
+The biosphere is that part of the earth’s surface where life exists.
+In the vertical section, it extends from the deepest part of the ocean floor (Mariana Trench: 11,000 m below the sea level to at least 10,000 m above the sea level).
 In this region, bacteria and fungi can be found.
-Actually this region is very narrow possibly less than 200 m from the sea level.
+Actually, this region is very narrow possibly less than 200 m from the sea level.

 The radius of the earth is approximately 6,370 km or around 4,000 miles.
-The vertical structure of the earth atmospheric surface and interior is illustrated in figure 1 and 2.
+The vertical structure of the earth’s atmospheric surface and interior is illustrated in Figures 1 and 2.

 - Continental crust